AriFordsham/GHCWiki/git-for-darcs-users.md

 ```

 The above merge is actually a **fast-forward**, meaning that no new commit is necessary, since "develop" didn't contain any other changes--the pointer for the "develop" branch is merely set to point to the same commit that feature1 pointed to.
-On the other hand, if we now merge "devel" into "master" we get a now commit:
+On the other hand, if we now merge "devel" into "master" we get a new commit:

 ```wiki
 $ git checkout master